AI, Work,

 Monitoring, drafting, matching, and delegation get cheaper.
 But responsibility does not disappear.

 That is why "firms organize fast enough" is not a small detail.
-It is the channel through which task-level capability becomes social productivity.
+It is the channel through which task-level capability becomes social productivity, and why the important gains may be invisible until the practice changes.

-Sources: Coase, The Nature of the Firm; Cheung, The Contractual Nature of the Firm; Kim and Koning, AI-Native Firms.
+Sources: Coase, The Nature of the Firm; Cheung, The Contractual Nature of the Firm; Kim and Koning, AI-Native Firms; Carlo Cordasco, What we can’t measure about AI – yet.

 The same GPT lands on a very different economy.